 Why MOT?

-- Prestigious ASMI-MOT Scholarship that covers tuition fees and allowances
+• Prestigious ASMI-MaritimeONE Scholarship that covers tuition fees and allowances

 About MOT

-Fascinated by ships and how they work?
-Set sail on your maritime journey when you join our Diploma in Marine & Offshore Technology (MOT).
-We will train you in naval architecture and offshore technology, which are among the most sought-after specialist skills in Singapore’s maritime industry.
+Fascinated by offshore vessels and how they work?
+Eager to contribute to a greener and more sustainable Earth?
+Embark on your maritime journey with our Diploma in Marine & Offshore Technology (MOT).
+You will get trained in naval architecture and marine engineering, two of the most sought-after specialist skills in Singapore’s maritime sector.
+With a focus on sustainability, decarbonisation and renewable energy, MOT will prepare you to seize opportunities in this fast-growing industry.

-With MOT, you will learn to design and build your own ship models, and test them in Singapore’s only towing tank located in our campus.
-Our strong emphasis on integrated real-world projects will give you an edge in creating innovative solutions for using clean energy, developing new materials and processes, as well as designing and building marine vessels and offshore structures.
+Our strong emphasis on industry-based projects will give you an edge in creating innovative solutions for using clean energy, developing new materials and processes, as well as designing and building marine vessels and offshore structures.

 Overview of Your MOT Journey